 Boards also must ensure that Workforce Solutions Office staff provides LEP workers with career planning services throughout TAA participation, with particular emphasis on provision of services at the training selection stage, in order to ensure that LEP participants meet their TAA training goals.
 Case managers must consider the following when assisting LEP workers in selecting training programs:

-Thorough exploration of the entire range of possible high-demand or targeted occupations is essential, with particular attention paid to the transferable skills and long-term employment goals of the worker.
+Thorough exploration of the entire range of possible in-demand or target occupations is essential, with particular attention paid to the transferable skills and long-term employment goals of the worker.

 On-the-job training (OJT) can be supplemented with remedial education to enable LEP workers to participate in OJT as the preferred form of training.